-More than thirty years ago, a commitment was made by the local community and concerned medical professionals to keep a medical facility open in the small town of Arcata, California.
+More than forty years ago, a commitment was made by the local community and concerned medical professionals to keep a medical facility open in the small town of Arcata, California.
 Because of the dedication of public-minded citizens of the North Coast, an Arcata-based hospital was able to continue serving the local community.
 The following relates this history of Mad River Community Hospital.

 1911 - The original Trinity Hospital was built on the corner of 13th and G Streets in Arcata.
 The hospital had 25 beds, a nursery and two sun rooms.
 The operating room was on the top floor, in order to get maximum lighting.
 The hospital was run by Dr. George McKinnon, a true pioneer who spent time in Alaska during the Klondike Gold Rush.
 Dr. McKinnon operated the hospital for 12 years and then sold it to Dr. Purlenky.